michaeleggers/jaivkal/README.md

 - SDL: Add SDL_vulkan.jai and load the function pointers through #foreign SDL2, eg. for SDL_Vulkan_GetInstanceExtensions
 - Vulkan: Add Vulkan 1.3 (check the compile time execution #run)

+## TODOs
+- At the moment every function in vkal is prefixed with vkal_.
+This comes from me using stuff like C a lot.
+  I think there is a way to do namespaces in jai.

 ## Version history
 ### 4/18/2023
 - Use https://github.com/osor-io/osor_vulkan/tree/master/generate_code to generat vulkan 'header' and